AlaskaAirlines/auro-card/docs/partials/index.md

 ### Complex cards

-These cards are loosely based on the "Typography" example images [here](https://alaskaair.com) and serve as a way to show that complex card-like layouts are possible with `auro-card` beyond what we show here.
+These cards are loosely based on the "Typography" example images from [alaskaair.com](https://alaskaair.com) and serve as a way to show that complex card-like layouts are possible with `auro-card` beyond what we show here.

 Note that this example also uses a `style` tag to set most of the styles - this is to show that you don't have to use inline styles and can generally use whatever styling solution you prefer.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../../apiExamples/typography-cards.html) -->